racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPTasklets.md

     * The directory (full path) in PyLabs, where the Egg must be installed.

-#### package Tasklet
+## package Tasklet
 The `package` tasklet is the tasklet tagged with "package".

-This tasklet must pick all files from PyLabs Q-Package directories and copy them to the proper place in the PyLabs sandbox.
+This tasklet must pick all files from the PyLabs sandbox and copy them to the proper place in the PyLabs Q-Package directories `/opt/qbase5/var/qpackages4/files/...`.
+When you use the recipe file, the source files are located in `/opt/qbase5/var/src...`.

 The tasklet must package the files to the form they will be installed.
 (For example: compiling `.py` files to `.pyc` files, combine multiple JAVA `.class` file to a single `.JAR` archive)

 There is a helper function called `q.qpackagetools.convertSourceToPyc()` which takes a path as argument.
 All `.py` files in that path (and in any sub-directory) will be compiled to `.pyc` files.
 It is advised to copy all files to their proper directory first, and then compile the `.py` files in place.

-#### startstop Tasklet
+## startstop Tasklet
 The `startstop` tasklet has two methods, `start` and `stop`, to respectively start and stop the application.

 *`start` method*